callmedar/callmedar.github.io/docs/pages/page.md

 ```

 <br><br>
-- This website is currently under development.
-Let me know if you find a bug !!!
+This website is currently under development.
+Let me know if you find a bug!!
-<br>Thank you....
+<br>Thank you!